Men’s Basketball 1906-1935

 MOMENT NO. 68

 1912-13 season: Texas finishes the year with an 8-4 record.
-More importantly, basketball becomes a major athletic program at The University of Texas.
+More importantly, basketball had become a major athletic program at The University of Texas.
 “Basketball is no longer a minor sport at the University of Texas.
 It always has been so considered until this year when Professor Carl Cleveland Taylor took charge of the work and infused new life into it,” the 1913 Cactus Yearbook said.

 Coach is unpaid

-From 1913-1917 Texas enters the Record Books With A 44 Game Win Streak.
+From 1913 to 1917, Texas enters the Record Books With A 44 Game Win Streak.

 MOMENT NO. 89

 Jan.
 13, 1913: Texas defeats San Marcus Baptist 46-2 in its first indoor home game.
 The Cactus Yearbook said, “An innovation was made this season by playing all of the games on an indoor court at Ben Hur Temple.
-This proved very satisfactory and as most of the games were played at night, they were well attended.”
-The Temple was located at the intersection of Lavaca and West 18th street.
+This proved very satisfactory, and as most of the games were played at night, they were well attended.”
+The Temple was located at the intersection of Lavaca and West 18th Street.
 This also marked the first year that UT began selling season tickets.

 1913-1917